vector-10/HNGx_task_2/README.md

 # HNGx_task_2
-A simple CRUD backend API for HNGx internship
+A backend repository for HNGx Internship second task